 - Old English winter (plural wintru), "the fourth and coldest season of the year, winter," from Proto-Germanic *wintruz "winter" (cognates: Old Frisian, Dutch winter, Old Saxon, Old High German wintar, German winter, Danish and Swedish vinter, Gothic wintrus, Old Norse vetr "winter"), probably literally "the wet season," from PIE *wend-, from root *wed- (1) "water, wet" (see water (n.1)).
 On another old guess, cognate with Gaulish vindo-, Old Irish find "white."

 As an adjective in Old English.

-The Anglo-Saxons counted years in "winters," cf. Old English ænetre "one-year-old;" and wintercearig, which might mean either "winter-sad" or "sad with years."
+The Anglo-Saxons counted years in "winters," as in Old English ænetre "one-year-old;" and wintercearig, which might mean either "winter-sad" or "sad with years."
 Old Norse Vetrardag, first day of winter, was the Saturday that fell between Oct.
 10 and 16.

 - winter (v.)